ybbbno/YBMJ/README.md

 ## Features

 - **Configuration Management**: Easily create, load, and save YAML configuration files using `BasicConfigHandler`.
-- **Custom Logging**: Utilize `BasicLoggerHandler` for consistent and formatted logging with info, warning, and severe levels.
 - **Text Formatting**: Support for legacy (`&` color codes) and MiniMessage text formatting via `LegacyTextHandler`, with utilities for sending formatted messages, stripping formatting, and formatting locations.
 - **Plugin Framework**: Extend `PluginProvider` instead of `JavaPlugin` to access built-in logging and other utilities.